alronz/b2c-database-selection/MongoDB/Search Data/index.md

 MondoDB supports two type of Geospatial indexes to allow for efficient queries of geospatial data.
 The first index is called 2d indexes which is used for planner geometry data.
 The second is called 2 sphere indexes which is used for spherical geometry data.

-These indexes stores your data as GeoJSON objects and supports many types such as point, polygon , multipoint and many others.
+These indexes stores your data as GeoJSON objects and supports many types such as point, polygon, multipoint and many others.
 For more information about how to use these types of indexes, please have a look at [MongoDB documentations](https://docs.mongodb.org/manual/applications/geospatial-indexes/).